 14.3.5 Obstructing Government Operations, Impersonating a Public Servant, and Tampering with or Falsifying Public Records.
-It is a crime for a person to use or threaten to use violence or physical force to knowingly obstruct, impair or hinder the performance of government functions by a state officer or employee who is acting under color of official authority.
+It is a crime for a person to knowingly hinder, impair, or obstruct the performance of a state officer's or employee's duties through the threat or use of violence or physical force.
 A.R.S. § 13-2402; Section 2.15(1).

-It is also a crime for a person to pretend to be a public employee and engage in any conduct with the intent to induce another to submit to the person's pretended official authority or to rely on the person's pretended official acts.
+It is also a crime to pretend to be a public employee with intent to induce another to rely on one's pretended official acts.
 A.R.S. § 13-2406; Section 2.15(2).
-Similarly, it is a crime to intrude oneself into a public office to which he or she has not been elected or appointed.
-A.R.S.
-38-234, See also Section 14.3.8(6); Section 2.15(18)
+Similarly, it is a crime to pose as a state employee or other government official with the intent to induce another to submit to one's pretended authority.
+See also Section 14.3.8(6).